islavathgowtham/heart-disease-prediction-ML/README.md

 Which columns are categorical
 Which columns are numerical
 Whether data cleaning is required
-4️⃣ Feature and Target Separation
+4️⃣ FEATURE AND TARGET SEPARATION

 The dataset is divided into: